‘They’re happy, they’re ready to go’: Sounders eager for MLS Western Conference semifinal vs. Salt Lake

 “We’ve got to make sure that we have that under control when we have the ball and not go forward with all of our guys,” Svensson continued.
 “We’ve got to play the way we did the first 35 minutes of the Dallas game.
 But, it doesn’t matter who we play, we’re good enough to beat any team.
 It’s more up to us to make sure that we do.”

 The Sounders worked on defending set pieces in preparation for Salt Lake.
 Two of the goals conceded against Dallas were created by corner kicks.
-Some Sounders also ended Tuesday session with penalty kicks.
+Some Sounders also ended Tuesday’s session with penalty kicks.
 Had Morris, who Tuesday was named MLS Comeback Player of the Year, not completed his hat trick – a MLS playoff first for him and the Sounders — Saturday’s match would have been decided on penalty kicks.

 “We switched a couple of things on our set-piece defending, making sure the guys know their assignments a little bit better,” Schmetzer said.
 “We’ll see if those work and if we need to adjust during the course of the game, we will.”